 The Portuguese Armed Forces staged a bloodless coup in Portugal in 1974, which ended the dictatorship in Portugal and instituted democracy in that country.
 General Antonio Spinola became Portugal's first president after democracy.
 The coup also meant freedom for overseas colonies.

 With an Indian Ocean shoreline stretching more than 2000 km, from South Africa to Tanzania, Mozambique is not easy to miss on a map.
-But due to its troubles in the past it was mostly overlooked in the greater scheme of African safaris.
-The voyage of Vasco da Gama in 1498 marked the arrival of the Portuguese, who began a gradual process of colonisation and settlement in 1505.
-After over four Centuries of Portuguese control and civil war, Mozambique gained independence in 1975, becoming the: 'People's Republic of Mozambique'.
+But due to its troubles in the past, it was mostly overlooked in the greater scheme of African safaris.
+The voyage of Vasco da Gama in 1498 marked the arrival of the Portuguese, which resulted in their settlement by 1505.
+After over four centuries of Portuguese control and civil war, Mozambique gained independence in 1975, becoming the- 'People's Republic of Mozambique'.
 After only two years of independence, the country descended into an intense and protracted civil war lasting from 1977 to 1992.

-Between the 1st and 5th Centuries AD, waves of Bantu-speaking people migrated from the west and north through the Zambezi River valley and then gradually into the plateau and coastal areas.
+Between the 1st and 5th centuries AD, waves of Bantu-speaking people migrated from the west and north through the Zambezi River valley and then gradually into the plateau and coastal areas.
 They established agricultural communities or societies based on herding cattle.
-They brought with them like; the technology for smelting iron.
-The towns of Mozambique, traded with merchants from both the African interior and the broader, Indian Ocean world.
+They brought with them; the technology for smelting iron.
+Mozambique traded with merchants from both the African interior and the broader, Indian Ocean world.
 Particularly important were the gold and ivory caravan routes.
-Inland states like the Kingdom of Zimbabwe and Kingdom of Mutapa provided the coveted gold and ivory, which were then exchanged up the coast to larger port cities like Kilwa and Mombasa.
+Inland states like the Kingdom of Zimbabwe and the Kingdom of Mutapa provided the coveted gold and ivory.
+These were then exchanged up the coast to larger port cities like Kilwa and Mombasa.